wp-papi/wp-papi.github.io/src/docs/setting_filters.md

 /**
  * Example of `papi/settings/show_standard_page_type_in_filter_{$post_type}` filter.
+ *
+ * @return bool
  */
 add_filter( 'papi/settings/show_standard_page_type_in_filter_page', '__return_false' );
 ```

 ### Description

-This filter allows you to show (**since 2.4.0** standard page is hidden by default) the standard page in the dropdown filter on the list page.
+This filter allows you to show the standard page in the dropdown filter on the list page.
+The standard page is hidden by default.

 Default value for every post type is `false`